Charles Schneider glass – modern luxury for the 20th century

 Le Verre Français and Charder designs were more exuberant and, more often than not, cost more to make.
 These ranges were popular in the US, Brazil and Argentina.

 Early Verre Français pieces are sometimes accompanied by a tiny red, white and blue berlingot, embedded in the glass.

 Schneider glass was a true expression of the Roaring Twenties, and it dominated the glass scene for well over a decade.
 But then came the Wall Street Crash, and a crippling legal battle with David Guéron, the owner of the Degué glassworks.

 The Schneider brothers accused the company of flagrantly plagiarising its designs.
 In the end, they won the case, but by then the Depression had already taken its toll.

 The Schneider glassworks, a byword for luxury and modernity for almost 15 years, filed for bankruptcy in 1939.

 Cristallerie Schneider, a post-war renaissance

 Of course, the story doesn’t end there.
 In 1949, with the help of his father, Charles Schneider Junior and his brother Robert-Henri, founded the Cristallerie Schneider in Épinay-sur-Seine.
 They restored the modernity of the Schneider name throughout the 1950s and ’60s.

-A calamitous factory fire and the oil crisis led to the decline of the Cristallerie Schneider.
+Cristallerie Schneider was a worthy rival to Daum France and the pieces vie with Daum in style and quality.
+A factory fire and the oil crisis led to the decline of the Cristallerie Schneider.
 The factory closed in 1981.